-Dif ferentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing 7.
-Individual response to organizational change.
+4. Vocational nursing role in implementing established cost containment measures.
+4. a.
+Key issues related to budgetary constraints impacting the use of resources.b.
+Basic models of reimbursement.
+4. a.
+Workplace unit budgeting and workforce resource management.b.
+Basic models of reimbursement.
+5. Communication within organizational framework.
+5. Basic principles of management and communication within an organization.
+5. a.
+Management and communication within an organization. b.
+Leadership and management theory, practice, and skills.
+6. Roles and responsibilities of members of the interdisciplinary health care team.
+6. Roles and responsibilities of members of the interdisciplinary health care team.
+6. Roles and responsibilities of members of the interdisciplinary health care team.
+7. Individual response to organizational change.
 7. Change process and strategies for initiating and evaluating effectiveness of change.
-7. Change theory, processes, and strategies and change agent role, including methods for evaluating effectiveness of change. • Clinical Judgments and Behaviors 1.
+7. Change theory, processes, and strategies and change agent role, including methods for evaluating effectiveness of change.
+Clinical Judgments and Behaviors 1.
 Participate in implementing changes that lead to improvement in the work setting.
 1. Identify and participate in activities to improve health care delivery within the work setting.
 1. a.
 Identify and participate in activities to improve health care delivery within the work setting. b.
 Assess the management structure and nursing care delivery system within a health care organization and recommend changes for improvement.
-2. Report unsafe patient care environment and equipment.
-2. Report the need for corrective action within the organization for safe patient care.
 2. a.
-Report the need for corrective action within the organization for safe patient care. b.
-Design and implement strategies (e.g., coaching to increase the effectiveness of teamwork) to respond to the need for corrective action to promote a safe work environment.
+Report unsafe patient care environment 2. a.
+Report the need for corrective action within the organization for safe patient 2. a.
+Report the need for corrective action corrective action to promote a safe work environment.
 3. Implement established cost containment measures in direct patient care.
-3. Collaborate with the interdisciplinary health care team to select human and materiel resources that are optimal, legal, and cost-effective to achieve patient-centered outcomes and meet organizational goals.
-3. Collaborate with the interdisciplinary health care team to use human and materiel resources that are optimal, legal, and cost-efficient to achieve patient-centered outcomes, meet organizational goals, and promote health in the community.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing 4.
-Assign patient care activities taking patient safety into consideration according to Texas Board of Nursing Rules (217.11).
+Collaborate with interdisciplinary health care team to select human and physical resources that are optimal, legal, and cost effective to achieve patient-centered outcomes and meet organizational goals.
+3. Collaborate with interdisciplinary health care team to use human and physical resources that are optimal, legal, and cost efficient to achieve patient-centered outcomes, meet organizational goals, and promote health in the community.
+4. Assign patient care activities taking patient safety into consideration according to Texas Board of Nursing rules (217.11).
 4. Use basic management and leadership skills, act as a team leader, supervise and delegate care, and contribute to shared goals.
-4. a. b.
-Supervise and delegate care and contribute to shared goals.
-Use management, leadership, team building, and administrative skills; organize, manage, and evaluate the functioning of groups of individuals and staff.
+4. a.
+Supervise and delegate care and contribute to shared goals. b.
+Use management, leadership, teambuilding, and administrative skills; organize, manage, and evaluate the functioning of groups of individuals and staff.
 5. Use management skills to assign to licensed and unlicensed personnel.
 5. a.
 Use management skills to delegate to licensed and unlicensed personnel. b.
 Demonstrate leadership role in achieving patient goals.
-5. a. b.
-Use management skills to delegate to licensed and unlicensed personnel.
-Demonstrate a leadership role in achieving patient/family/ population/community goals and management goals.
+5. a.
+Use management skills to delegate to licensed and unlicensed personnel. b.
+Demonstrate a leadership role in achieving patient/ family/ population/ community goals and management goals.

 6. Assist with maintenance of standards of care.
 6. Implement established standards of care.
-6. a. b.
+6. a.
 Implement established standards of care.

-Collaborate in the development of standards of care based on evidence-based practice congruent with organizational structure and goals.
+b.
+Collaborate in the development of

+standards of care based on evidencebased

+practice congruent with organizational

+structure and goals.